-This budget guideline applies to both Project and Presentation Funding Applications.
-Please note that the justification you provide for each item and stipend is an important factor in the funding decision process rather than the funding request amount, i.e. a proposal that requests $500 in funding is not more likely to be funded than a proposal that requests $5000.
-Therefore, applicants are encouraged to request funding for all allowable, well-justified, and necessary expenses (e.g., materials and supplies, travel, stipend).
+These budget guidelines apply to both Project and Presentation funding applications.
+Please note that the required justification that applicants provide for each requested line item in the proposed budget (including hourly stipend requests) is a more important factor in the funding decision than the total funding request amount.
+That is, a proposal that requests $500 in funding is not more likely to be funded than a proposal that requests $5000; but a proposal that requests and fully justifies $5000 is more likely to be funded than a proposal that only asks for $500 but does not clearly justify all requested items.
+Therefore, applicants should request funding for all eligible and necessary expenses (e.g., materials and supplies, travel, stipend, etc.), and should pay particular attention to justifying why each expense is necessary for the overall project.

-UROP does not accept or review applications requesting over the maximum amount.
-UROP may also decide to partially fund your application based on faculty reviews of the application.
-Additionally, UROP does not fund items already purchased or stipend for work that has already been completed.
-Please see sections below for more information.
+UROP does not accept or review applications requesting more than the maximum amount.
+UROP may also decide to partially fund an application based on reviewer feedback.
+Please see the sections below for more information.

 Item Eligibility

-- Travel expenses necessary for the project/presentation, including transportation (air, ground, etc.), lodging, and Meals & Incidental Expenses (M&IE).
-Please note that travel must take place in the semester of funding disbursement, including summer
+- Travel expenses, including transportation (air, ground, etc.), lodging, gas, Meals & Incidental Expenses (M&IE), etc. Please note that travel must take place in the same academic year as the semester of funding disbursement.
+For local projects/presentations (i.e., within a 50-mile radius), applicants may request no more than $50 in M&IE and may not request funding for lodging.

-- Stipend funding at a standard rate of $15 per hour for up to 20 hours per week during the regular semester (Fall and Spring) and 40 hours per week during semester breaks (including spring, summer, and winter breaks)
+- The stipend rate is $16 per hour for up to 20 hours per week during the regular semester (Fall and Spring) and up to 40 hours per week during breaks (including Spring, Summer, and Winter breaks).

-- UROP stipend hours do not overlap with students’ on-campus job work hours (i.e. via SECE).
-At the same time, students are encouraged to manage their commitment in order to ensure realistic and manageable workload.
+- UROP stipend hours cannot overlap with a student’s on-campus job work hours (e.g., via SECE).
+UROP strongly recommends that students plan ahead to manage their commitments in order to ensure a realistic and manageable workload.

-The following items are ineligible for UROP funding:
+The following are ineligible for both Project and Presentation funding:

 Budget, Stipend, and Summary Tables

-The following is a guideline on how to create Budget, Stipend, and Summary Tables.
-Also, be sure to review the sample budgets as a visual reference.
-Please note that the sample budgets are not intended to replace the written guideline and you are responsible for following all guidelines as outlined below.
+The following are guidelines on how to create a Budget Table, a Non-UROP Funding Table, a Stipend Table, and a Summary Table.
+The guidelines also include sample budgets as a reference that all applicants should utilize.
+Please note that the sample budgets are not intended to replace the written guidelines, and that applicants are responsible for following all guidelines as outlined throughout this website.

-You are more than welcome to use Microsoft Excel or other similar software to prepare the tables.
-However, please note that the application system may not display your tables correctly if they are too wide.
-In order to ensure that your tables are properly displayed without any missing information (UROP will not consider funding any items/stipend on the tables that is not appropriately displayed by the application system), please be sure that your tables fit in a Word document displayed in a portrait orientation with 1-inch margin all around.
+Applicants may use Microsoft Excel, Google Sheets, or other similar software to prepare the tables.
+However, please note that if tables are copied and pasted from other software into the application system, the tables may be too wide and may not display correctly.
+In order to ensure that all tables are properly displayed without any missing information (UROP may not consider funding any items/stipend on the tables that are not appropriately displayed by the application system), please be sure that all tables fit in a Word document displayed in a portrait orientation with 1-inch margins all around.

 Item # | Item Name | Unit Cost | Quantity | Total Cost | Justification |

-- The table should fit within one page unless it includes more than 10 line items (if you have multiple budget pages, include the same column headers at the beginning of each page).
+Generally, the budget table should fit within one page unless it includes more than 10 line items.
+For a budget table spanning multiple pages, include the same column headers at the top of each new page.

 - GROUP: Group applicants must submit

-- One (1) individual budget per one (1) group member (the total amount in this table is the amount each individual member is requesting from UROP).
-When preparing individual budgets, other rules groups must follow are:
+- 1 individual budget per group member.
+The total amount in this table is the amount each individual member is requesting from UROP.
+When preparing individual budgets,

-- Allocate all items listed in the group budget to one of the group member’s individual budgets (i.e., do not list anything in the group budget that is not also included in an individual budget)
+- All items listed in the group budget must also appear in one of the group member’s individual budgets (i.e., do not list anything in the group budget that is not also included in an individual budget, or vice versa)

 - Do not split individual line items.
-For example, if the group is requesting a tool that costs $600, allocate the item to one member’s individual budget rather than splitting the cost.
+For example, if the group is requesting an item that costs $600, allocate the item and $600 to one member’s individual budget rather than splitting the cost across multiple group members’ budgets.

-- One (1) Stipend Table per one (1) group member, if applicable
+- 1 Stipend Table per group member, if applicable

 Add rows below the six column headers to detail the specifics of the item requested for the project/presentation.
 One row should constitute one type of item.

-- Items should be grouped in the following groups and order:
+- Items should be grouped in the following categories and sequence:

 - Materials/Supplies